We are deeply saddened to confirm the passing of our Chairman and CEO Doug Shorenstein.

 San Francisco, CA 94103

 Market Square consists of two buildings joined by a landscaped plaza and features 1.1 million square feet of Class A office and street-level retail including restaurants, a food market, bank, and a high-end fitness club.
 The original building, formerly known as the Western Furniture Exchange and Merchandise Mart, is an Art Deco icon.
 The historic building located at 1355 Market Street was completed in 1937 and has been extensively renovated maintaining its classic architecture and at the same time offering modern and state-of-the-art conveniences.
 The 80,000 square foot floor plates and large blocks of contiguous space allow occupants extraordinary opportunities and virtually unlimited configurations to create customized work environments.
-Shorenstein has leased over 638,000 square feet of space to dynamic technology tenants such as Twitter, Yammer, Call Socket and One King’s Lane.
-The second building, known as 1TENth, is currently 78% occupied.
-Shorenstein will complete the redevelopment this summer with the opening of The Commons, people-oriented green space between the two buildings that will create a cohesive and rich, urban campus environment.
+Shorenstein has leased 99% of 1355 Market to dynamic technology tenants such as Twitter, Yammer, Call Socket and One King’s Lane.
+1TENth is nearly 92% occupied.
+Shorenstein completed the redevelopment in September 2014 with the opening of Stevenson Commons, people-oriented green space between the two buildings with seating and fire pits creating a cohesive and rich, urban campus environment.
 In February 2014, the U.S. Green Building Council awarded Market Square LEED Gold certification for Core & Shell.

 Market Square spans an entire block along Market Street between 9th and 10th Streets located in the Mid-Market submarket of San Francisco.
 Market Square has served as the catalyst for the resurgence of the Mid-Market area—it is Twitter’s world headquarters and more than 4,500 new residential units have risen in recent years and it is also connected to SOMA’s commercial district, Hayes Valley’s restaurants and shops and is across Market Street from Civic Center Plaza, Davies Symphony Hall, War Memorial Opera House, the Asian Art Museum, Bill Graham Civic Auditorium and a short walk from the city’s theater district.
 Several forms of public transportation, including the Civic Center BART station located steps away, serve the property.